DannyKokkinos99/FastAPI_assignment/README.md

 ## Assumptions
 User will request data from 1 repository at a time
 ## Dependencies
-There are 2 main methods for install the dependencies
+There are 2 main methods for installing the dependencies

 ### 1. Install dependencies directly
 1. Run "pip install -r requirements.txt"